-Such oceans may have caused significant tidal heating within the last few hundred million years.
-Combining libration data with the quadrupole gravity field could offer insights into the moons' internal structures and histories.
+These subsurface oceans may have driven substantial tidal heating within the last few hundred million years, potentially shaping the geophysical evolution of the moons.
+By integrating libration data with the quadrupole gravity field, the researchers could gain deeper insights into the internal structures and historical dynamics of Miranda, Ariel, and Umbriel.

 Related Work